AmandaFrisk/DOUGH-NOT-GET-EATEN-P1/README.md

 Considering changing the timing comparsion to resolve the aforementioned discrepancies as well as adding a record keeping feature to the 1 player option.

 Credits:
+HTML, CSS and JavaScript written by Amanda Frisk

 Game coding logic inspired by KnifeCircus via Youtube